 The Forge is a high-performance cluster computer.
-The Forge is available for S&T students without any additional cost to them, they simply need to request access through the help desk and fill out a form which will be emailed to them after the request is made.
-New users can get going by visiting the .
+The Forge is available for S&T students without any additional cost to them.
+Students simply need to request access through the help desk and fill out the form which will be emailed to them after the request is made.
+New users can get going by visiting the Forge Quickstart guide.

-The Forge is available to faculty members through two lease options, they may either purchase non-priority CPU hours good for a year, or priority access to a specific set of hardware for 3 years.
+The Forge is available to faculty members through two lease options.
+Faculty may either purchase non-priority CPU hours for a year, or priority access to a specific set of hardware for 3 years.
 Faculty should contact IT Research Support for more information.

 The Forge is built on CentOS 6.5 and utilizes SLURM as a scheduler and resource manager.
 The Forge has several compilers available through modules, such as the Intel and GNU Compiler Suites, as well as several commercial software titles available to campus users.

-If you are a student your jobs can run on any compute node in the cluster, even the ones dedicated to researchers, however if the researcher who has priority access to that dedicated node then your job will stop and go back into the queue.
-You may prevent this preemption by specifying to run on just the general nodes in your job file, please see the documentation on how to submit this request.
+If you are a student your jobs can run on any compute node in the cluster, even the ones dedicated to researchers.
+However, if a researcher who has priority access to that dedicated node needs to use that node, then your job will stop and go back into the queue.
+You may prevent this potential interruption by specifying to run on just the general nodes in your job file.
+Please see the documentation on how to submit this request.

-If you are a researcher who has purchased priority access for 3 years to an allocation of nodes you will have priority access to run on those nodes, if your job requires more processors than there are available for your nodes your job will spill over to the general access nodes at the same priority as the student jobs.
+If you are a researcher who has purchased priority access for 3 years to an allocation of nodes you will have priority access to run on those nodes.
+If your job requires more processors than there are available for your nodes, your job will spill over to the general access nodes with the same priority as the student jobs.
 You may add users to your allocation so that your research group may also benefit from the priority access.